MicrosoftDocs/sdk-api/sdk-api-src/content/ntsecapi/nf-ntsecapi-lsalookupnames2.md

 >* Starting with an empty cache, the client looks up "Abby" and gets back "A\Abby", which is cached.
 >* At this point additional lookups of "Abby" will return "A\Abby" directly from the cache.
 >* The client then does a more qualified lookup for "B\Abby" and gets back a result which >is then >cached ahead of the earlier "B\Abby" entry.
->* At this point further lookups of "Jay" will return "B\Abby" directly from the cache.
+>* At this point further lookups of "Abby" will return "B\Abby" directly from the cache.
 >
 >Since SIDs are often used in security-sensitive scenarios (for example, authoring of authorization policies), Microsoft <b>does not recommend the use of isolated names</b>.
 Applications should be written to always query fully qualified account names.